 Degree of crystallinity: The degree of crystallinity (Xc) is shown in Table 4.2.
 Neat PET-B has the lowest degree of crystallinity at 25.29%.
 PET thermoform had an Xc value of 29.7%, ET-B /10%, PET-T was 25.8%, and PET-B /20%PET-T was 26.59%.
-This increase in crystallinity of the blends corresponds to the addition of crystalline PET-T. to enhance stretchability in blow molding.maypossess a somewhat reducedwhich can ing PET-B/20% PET-T + 0.5 phr Joncryl (B*), the crystallinity was 27.2%.
+This increase in crystallinity of the blends corresponds to the addition of crystalline PET-T. PET-B typically possesses a larger molecular weight, hence decreasing chain mobility and restricting crystallization.
+Conversely, PET-T has a low molecular weight, with improved chain mobility, facilitating more efficient and rapid crystallization during the cooling after melt-processing.
+PET-B/20% PET-T + 0.5 phr Joncryl (B*), the crystallinity was 27.2%.
 No real impact of the J on crystallinity is observed.
 This could correspond to opposing effects: crosslinking, which reduces crystallinity, and the plasticizing effect of J molecules, which increases crystallinity.

 4.2 Mechanical Properties Carbon Fiber-Reinforced Composites of PET-B and PET-T Blends Without Chain Extenders